Coeria/digitalgarden/_notes/Roses.md

 For my perfume, the heart note is reportedly a blend of seven different roses.
 Unfortunately, I can’t find much information about how the ingredients are sourced or processed, aside from the company mentioning it includes some percentage of essential oils.

 I want to read [this](https://books.google.com/books/about/In_Search_of_Perfumes.html?id=Ffx-EAAAQBAJ) book.
-I have already read a few chapters while in a book store, and it was great.
+I have already read a few chapters while in a book store, and it was very interesting!
 It helps answer questions like: about how many roses does it take to produce a kilo of rose oil?
 It is a million, a million handpicked roses.

 I love Rose Lowder's [films](https://lightcone.org/en/film-13545-bouquets-31-40).
 I discovered them while writing a research essay in my undergrad; there are a lot of flowers in them.
 I wouldn’t say I watch her films often, but I really like them.